Fast and reliable – that is how you want to receive your parcel. And that’s precisely how GLS wants to deliver parcels

-- Parcel delivery to a GLS ParcelShop of your choice (not possible for tyres)
+Parcel delivery to a GLS ParcelShop of your choice (not possible for tyres)

 	- Issue a release authorisation.
-The delivery driver can deliver your parcel to the address you specify, even if no one is present.
+The delivery driver can deliver your parcel to the address you specify.

 	- Refuse acceptance.
 The parcel is returned to the sender.